 Right-click either in the chart or directly on the trace name to copy the measured data to the clipboard.
-Copied data can directly be pasted in a spreadsheet program for further data processing.
+Copied data can directly be pasted in a spreadsheet program for further data processing or can be pasted as a memory trace into another instance / measurement of Bode Analyzer Suite.